MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/event-archiving-v2.md

 ### Viewing Your Events

 Before you begin, visit the [Event History](event-history.md) section to learn how to find all the events your title has sent.
 Event archiving allows you to select which of those events you wish to export.
-You may export any standard and custom events, up to 250 total per archive (see [Limits and Notes](#limits-and-notes)).
+You may export any standard and custom events.

 #### Example events